stephenbeckr/AIMS/DistanceCompletion_demo/README.md

-# Eucludiean Distance Matrix example
+# Euclidean Distance Matrix example

 See the demo script: